Logo

 Mostly decent tar with some rough sections

 If you are doing the circuit the other way, from Manali through Spiti and out via Kinnaur, you will reach Nako from Tabo.
 The Sumdo checkpost falls on this stretch, so keep ID handy.
+Foreign nationals should have their Inner Line Permit ready for inspection.

 Fuel stop: Tabo and Pooh